CIT2318/mvc-with-functions/README.md

-#MVC with Functions
+# MVC with Functions

-This practical looks at moving from an application built using single flat PHP files to an MVC structure.It uses functions to structure code.
+This practical looks at moving from an application built using single flat PHP files to an MVC structure.
+It uses functions to structure code.
 You need a good grasp of basic function concepts - arguments, parameters, returning values etc. before attempting this.
 * You should have a films table in your database already from term 1.
 If you don't, import films.sql into phpmyadmin and check this has worked.
 * Change the connection settings in list.php so that it works with your database.
 * Put the  list.php on a server and check it works.
 A user should be able to view a list of all films from the database.